Instructor: Dr. N. Nan Chu

 This course will highlight the subtleties of English awkwardness in a case-by-case approach based on excerpts of reviewed papers from submissions to many international consumer electronics, communications, and computer conferences.
 The instructor will lead you through corrections made about the English errors, which happen more often than one would expect, even among reputable and experienced engineers.
 Reconstruction in more authentic American English style will also be demonstrated.

 Special note for course participants: Course participants will be asked to prepare a writing sample of about 200 words each for 2 writing exercises during the course.
-If you would like the chance for your writing sample to be featured in this course (anonymously), please register early and submit your writing sample by 27 October 2017.

 Who Should Attend